suvam0451/dhaaga/README.md

 **Dhaaga** is an SNS app designed to enhance your social networking experience.
-By retrofitting the core SNS features, it brings you useful tools to easily keep up-to date, discover new topics and connect with your friends—without switching apps or websites.
+By retrofitting the core SNS features, it brings you useful tools to easily keep up-to date, discover new topics, and connect with your friends—without switching apps or websites.

 <div align="center">